Research

 Social neuroplasticity

-My current work focuses on California mouse communication and cooperative behavior.
+My PhD work focused on California mouse communication and cooperative behavior.
 Mating pairs of this species form strong affiliative bonds and coordinate with one another in the wild to procure resources, maintain territory, and defend young.
 However, little is known about how the formation of an affiliative relationship results in this cooperation.
-I conduct behavioral assays in conjunction with neuropeptide manipulations and cellular/molecular analyses in order to inform this question.
+I conducted behavioral assays in conjunction with neuropeptide manipulations and cellular/molecular analyses in order to inform this question.

-Current projects include investigating the impact of adult hippocampal neurogenesis on behavioral responses to social stimuli and exploring the role of intranasal oxytocin and the nucleus accumbens on social conditioned place preference formation.
+My projects included investigating the impact of adult hippocampal neurogenesis on behavioral responses to social stimuli and exploring the role of intranasal oxytocin and the nucleus accumbens on social conditioned place preference formation.

 Glia and cognition